fortrabbit/blog/what-the-hosting-and-the-meat-market-have-in-common.md

 ---
 title: The meat market
 author: fl
-excerpt: What the hosting- and the meat-market have in common.
+intro: What the hosting- and the meat-market have in common.
 created: 2012-10-19
 tag:
   - opinion